 There are many options for schooling for gifted students, and there is no single best option.
-Here are the choices you might consider:
+Here are some choices you might consider:

 Public school.
-In Washington State, every school district is required to identify and serve "highly capable" HiCap) students in grades K-12.
+In Washington State, every school district is required to identify and serve "highly capable" (HiCap) students in grades K-12.
 However, school districts vary greatly in the program models they provide.
-Districts with more well-developed HiCap programs may offer full-time (or "self-contained") HiCap classrooms, typically for elementary grades, where an entire classroom full of HiCap kids is formed, usually pulling from multiple schools. (districts that offer full-time HiCap classrooms) Other districts may offer cluster grouping (grouping HiCap students in one or two grade levels into the same classroom), with the expectation that teachers differentiate for the HiCap students in their classroom.
+Some districts offer full-time (or "self-contained") HiCap classrooms, typically for elementary grades, where an entire classroom full of HiCap kids is formed, usually pulling from multiple schools (List of districts that offer full-time HiCap classrooms).
+Other districts may offer cluster grouping (grouping HiCap students into the same general education classroom), with the expectation that teachers differentiate for the cluster group of HiCap students in their classroom.
 A few districts provide enrichment or pull-out programs for HiCap students.
 For secondary grades, look for schools that offer HiCap classroom sections for academic classes in middle school.
-High school options can vary, with different schools offering Advanced Placement (AP), International Baccalaureate (IB), Cambridge program, as well as Honors or Advanced courses in various topic areas.
-Washington State also supports students attending community colleges for free in 11th and 12th grades through the Running Start program.
+High school options can vary, with different schools offering Advanced Placement (AP), International Baccalaureate (IB), Cambridge, as well as Honors or Advanced courses in various topic areas.
+Washington State also supports students attending community colleges for free in 11th and 12th grades through the Running Start program (and some families have been able to access community colleges before 11th grade with advocacy).
 We also are lucky to have the UW Robinson Center programs that provide for early college options.
-Typical entrance points for the UW Early Entrance programs are in 7th/8th grade for Transition School, or in 10th grade for the Academy program.
+Typical entrance points for the UW Early Entrance programs are to apply in 7th/8th grade for Transition School, or in 10th grade for the Academy program.

 Private school.
 There are a handful of private schools in our state that specifically serve gifted students.
 You can find a list on our Schools page.
 There are also many private schools that can be an excellent fit for a gifted student, depending on needs.
 Some schools that specialize in learning disabilities may also be a good fit, depending on needs.